Jacob-Butch/PokeTokens/README.md

 # PokeTokens Plugin for Pixelmon
-Adds in pokemon modifying tokens that player's can redeem to modify their pokemon
+Adds in pokemon modifying tokens that players can redeem to modify their pokemon